DanielG808/food-for-thought/Readme.md

 6.Users can interact with the map to zoom in/out, click on pins for more information, or get directions to the desired grocery store.

+7.users are also given the option to check for current location weather, before going out for grocery shopping.

 ## Credits

 Aurora Stone